dido1998/Recurrent-Independent-Mechanisms/README.md

 An implementation of [Recurrent Independent Mechanisms (Goyal et al. 2019)](https://arxiv.org/pdf/1909.10893.pdf) in PyTorch.

 ## Paper Summary
 This paper aims to build models that can generalize to different environments with specific factors of variation from the environment that it was trained on.
 To achieve this the authors build recurrent networks that are modular in nature and each module is independent of the other modules and only interact sparsely through attention.
-In this way each module can learn different aspects of the environment and is only responsible for ensuring similar performance the same aspect in a different environment.
+In this way each module can learn different aspects of the environment and is only responsible for ensuring similar performance on the same aspect of a different environment.

 These different modules are modeled using LSTMs or GRUs.
 The total number of modules are fixed to Kt.
 At each time-step a fixed number (Ka) modules are selected to be active.
 These Ka active modules are selected using an input attention mechanism.
 The top-Ka modules that produce the highest scores for the input are selected to be active.
 The other modules are fed a null-input (all zeros).